 Creating An On-The-Fly Pop-up Form

-From time to time I’ve needed to have a popup form appear on an Epicor form to ask the user to take some action or enter information.
+From time to time, I’ve needed to have a pop-up form appear on an Epicor form to ask the user to take some action or enter information.
 Since the toolbox does not have “EpiForm” as a choice, the form and its controls have to be programmed.
 This is not a big deal, though you do have to take the time to get the controls all laid out the way you want.

 Of course, programming entails changing the code, running it, seeing where things are, changing the code to fix, repeat.
-I have some formulas I use to help speed up the process but I still typically need to do some fine-tuning by hand.
+I have some formulas I use to help speed up the process, but I still typically need to do some fine-tuning by hand.
 Also, keep in mind: If you need to create events associated with the controls, you’ll have to code them manually.

 Another option is to use Visual Studio to build the form, adjust the items where you want them, and then take the associated form.cs file and copy the code into your program.